 - Corrosive organic acids

 - Corrosive salts

 What Chemical Skin Sensitizers are Found in the Workplace?

 Allergic contact dermatitis is an allergic response to skin contact with some allergy-causing material.
 In allergic dermatitis the rash can occur in areas of the skin not in direct contact with the substance.
 Workers become sensitised days to months to years after initial contact with a substance.
 Once the individual becomes sensitised, each time the person comes into contact with the sensitising substance, even in very small amounts, dermatitis will develop.
 The long-term health consequences and ability to remain at work can be significant.
 Once sensitised a person is likely to remain so for life.

 Common sensitizers that can cause an allergy include chromates found in cement, nickel found in cheap jewelry, epoxy resins, formaldehyde, wood dust, flour, printing plates and adhesives.

-Skin cancer due to occupation is more common than is generally recognized and often shows up years after the occupational exposure.
-Workers can get skin cancer from exposure to chemical carcinogens, physical burns, and radiation.
+Occupational skin diseases like skin cancer is more common than is generally recognized and often shows up years after the occupational exposure.
+Workers can get occupational skin cancer from exposure to chemical carcinogens, physical burns, and radiation.
 Skin cancer is the uncontrolled growth of abnormal skin cells.
 It occurs when unrepaired DNA damage to skin cells (most often caused by ultraviolet radiation from sunshine or tanning beds) triggers mutations, or genetic defects, that lead the skin cells to multiply rapidly and form malignant tumors.
-Examples of Carcinogens that target the skin:
+Carcinogens that target the skin include:

 - Polycyclic hydrocarbons (tar, pitch, shale and mineral oils ore derivatives like creosote)